1. Porte de Vanves Markets

 3. Pace yourself.

-5. Bring a bag.
+5. Bring a shopping bag.
 Vendors do not have any.

-Favourite purchases: livre de lettres d'amour (a miniature volume of love letters in french from the 18thC - I cantunderstand it but one day I will and it looks divine on my shelf - a perfectitem for the knowledgeless fan of beautiful art and antique ... stuff).
-Myvintage Celine silk blue red and white polka dot shirt for 20Euro and my 15Euroring which I wear eveyday, yet to be appraised.
-It has a secret compartment which I will always remember the girl telling me in broken English "goodto keep drugs to kill boyfriend"...
+Favourite purchases: Livre de Lettres d'Amour (a miniature volume of love letters in french from the 18thC - I cant understand it but it looks divine on my shelf - a perfect item for the knowledgeless fan of beautiful art and antique, stuff); a vintage Celine silk blue red and white polka dot silk shirt for 20Euro; and a 15Euro ring.
+It has a secret compartment which I will always remember the Parisian girl telling me in broken English "good to keep drugs to kill boyfriend"...